Sourcerers-Ops/OSO/Community Management/Live Streaming.md

 In this section we cover many of the basics of setting up scenes, audio, video, cameras, plugins, and the various features of OBS as well as Xsplit, two of the more popular streaming platforms.
 If you are familiar with photoshop and layers, much of this will come as second nature.
 The hard part is getting all this ready long before you go live, so you aren’t scrambling to get ready as you go live.
 Preparation is everything.

 #### Live Interview Production
-In this section we will cover a standard operating procedure (SOP) for a live interview stream that Sourcerers produces for the district0x community.Interviews are conducted through [Appear.in](https://appear.in) to reduce friction with getting guests live, as no account is needed.
+In this section we will cover a standard operating procedure (SOP) for a live interview stream that Sourcerers produces for the district0x community.Interviews are conducted through [https://whereby.com/user](https://whereby.com/user) to reduce friction with getting guests live, as no account is needed.
 The stream’s video feed is used as the camera in Appear.in, so the guest can easily read and interact with the live chat without leaving Appear.in.
 The first five minutes of stream is an introduction to the guest/project as well as relevant or important news/content.

-A participation tracking bot called [ScorpBot](https://scorpbot.com/) is used to reward Mixer.com and Twitch.tv viewers with points that can be redeemed for various rewards, moderation privileges, exclusive access, swag etc. Viewers need to be logged into Mixer or Twitch to participate/earn stream rewards.
+A participation tracking bot called [ScorpBot](https://scorpbot.com/) is used to reward viewers with points that can be redeemed for various rewards, moderation privileges, exclusive access, swag etc. Viewers need to be logged in to participate/earn stream rewards.

 About the Show
 Originally, the show was produced as a single weekly online meetup exclusively for the district0x community called ‘The District Digest’.
 The show started as a community curated show and has since evolved into two separate shows called ‘The District Roundup’ and ‘The Dapp Digest’.